RestorationsSOS.com - Fire and Water Damage Restoration

 2. Mark the location of all exits and openings including doors, windows, and balconies.

-3. Point important location such as: emergency kit, fire extinguisher, smoke alarms, collapsible ladders, first-aid kits, and utility shut-off points.
+3. Point important locations such as: emergency kit, fire extinguisher, smoke alarms, collapsible ladders, first-aid kits, and utility shut-off points.

 4. Add indoor orientation points: stairways, large furniture, etc.

-5. Show outdoors orientation points: garages, patios, stairways, elevators, driveways, and porches.
+5. Show outdoor orientation points: garages, patios, stairways, elevators, driveways, and porches.

 Add evacuation routes